Keeping up with consumer demand for content feels impossible. It’s not. Register now to learn how!

 Making short-form video work for you

 When done right, short-form videos can provide a new way of reaching current and future customers.
-They can also provide a chance to make someone laugh, teach them a new skill, or simply make their day a little brighter — something we could all benefit from right now.
+They can also provide a chance to make someone laugh, teach them a new skill, or simply make their day a little brighter — something we could all benefit from!

-If you want to get started with your first UGC short-form video campaign, check out our social publishing tools.
-These can help you find and share existing UGC about your brand.
+If you want to get started with your first UGC short-form video campaign, check out our Social Media Management tools.
+These can help you find and share existing visual UGC about your brand.
 We also help you save time and stress by providing effective workflows and legal guidance.